-For many, mouse pads have become a commodity -- or even unnecessary -- with many optical mice claiming to work with most surfaces.
+For many, mouse pads have become a luxury, with many optical mice claiming to work with most surfaces.
 But when it comes to PC gaming, a mouse pad can be crucial, guaranteeing a level and/or extra-slick surface.
 That means smooth, precise, error-free movements.
-And if you’re adding an accessory to an RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?
+And if you’re adding an accessory to an RGB-enabled gaming setup, doesn't your best gaming mouse deserve something pretty to dance on, too?

-RGB mouse pads are becoming more readily available online.
-But many come from companies you've never heard of, and others may lack the features you have in mind.
-Mouse pad shopping might sound simple once you’ve decided on a material, but when you toss in RGB lighting strips and customization software, it's easier to get buyer’s remorse.
+Some might find them silly, but RGB mouse pads are becoming more readily available online.
+Many come from companies you've never heard of, and others may lack the features you have in mind.
+With that in mind, we’ve compiled this list to help make shopping for a mouse pad— RGB enabled or not— easy.

 Quick Shopping Tips